deltachat/playground/talks/2019_openpgpsummit/delta.rst

 - Introduce e-mail addresses with each other

-- Verifies keys in both directions
+- Verify keys in both directions

-- Compatible to OpenPGP4FPR QR-codes
+- Compatible to OpenPGP4FPR QR codes

 ----